Sick Bubblegum

 "Sick Bubblegum" is a song by American rock singer Rob Zombie.
 It was written by Zombie and John 5, and released on October 3, 2009 as the second and final single from his fourth solo album Hellbilly Deluxe 2.

-Review

-The audio sample heard at the beginning of the song is from the American exploitation film, Werewolves on Wheels.

 Production

 On October 3, 2009 at 9:31 AM, Zombie allowed others to preview the song by posting a link to it via his Twitter page.
 “Check out the new ZOMBIE track SICK BUBBLEGUM”.